Strong institutions pave the way for reform in Tunisia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Economy, Finance and Investment Support / Ministry of Development, Investment and International Cooperation, Central Bank of Tunisia
+Lead executing agency: Ministry of Economy and Planning (MEP), Central Bank of Tunisia (BCT)

 Overall term: 2020 to 2023

-Since the revolution in 2011, Tunisia has been pursuing an ambitious democratic and economic reform programme.
-Germany is supporting the country through the Tunisian-German reform partnership.
-The focus is on reforming the banking and financial system and modernising administration.
+Tunisia has been pursuing an ambitious democratic and economic reform programme since the revolution in 2011.
+As part of the German-Tunisian reform partnership, Germany is supporting the country in reforming its banking and financial sector and modernising its public administration.

-The reform partnerships between Germany and selected African countries are part of the Compact with Africa (CwA), which the group of the 20 major industrialised and emerging economies (G20) launched in 2017 under German leadership.
-The objective of the CwA is to promote private investment in Africa.
-The reform partnerships are also a core element of the Marshall Plan with Africa .
+The reform partnerships between Germany and selected African countries are part of the G20 Compact with Africa (CwA), which aims to promote private investment on the continent.

-The Tunisian institutions are better equipped to implement the planned reforms of the Tunisian-German reform partnerships.
+Tunisian institutions can better implement the planned reforms from the German-Tunisian reform partnership.

-A flexible advisory fund is supporting other selected institutions within the Tunisian-German reform partnership.
-The focus is on tailored support to get relevant reforms off the ground.
+A flexible advisory fund is supporting selected institutions in getting central reform programme reforms off the ground.